datasert/cronjs/packages/parser/README.md

-Cronjs is set of packages that helps with Cron expression parsing and evaluating.
+Cronjs is a set of packages that helps with Cron expression parsing and evaluating.
 See project [home page](https://github.com/datasert/cronjs) for more info.